Investigating Innocence: Jamie Snow

 This crime occurred in Bloomington, Illinois, on Easter Sunday 1991.
-The murderer walked away with approximately $60, as Jamie Snow ate dinner with his children.
+The murderer walked away with approximately $90, as Jamie Snow ate dinner with his children.
 After several years without a clear suspect, Jamie Snow was arrested and improperly charged by police and prosecutors willing to convict him by any means necessary, even after passing a polygraph exam.
 The conviction was only possible using testimony of unreliable witnesses, many who had their own legal issues, people easily coerced into accepting deals, some more than willing to give false testimony.
 Jailhouse informants claimed that Snow "confessed" to them while awaiting trial.
 Many of which have now recanted their testimonies in sworn affidavits.
 There has never been any physical evidence tying Snow to this case.
 Information has also come forward that at least one jury member knew Snow and did not inform the court of same.
 Snow has spent the last 14 years in prison fighting to present new evidence demonstrating his innocence.
 The original trial violated his constitutional rights in several ways, many which stem from a lack of representation by his public defender, who presented little to no defense.
-Not surprisingly, this attorney has since been disbarred, yet Jamie’s conviction remains.
+Not surprisingly, this attorney has since been disbarred, yet Jamie's conviction remains.
 The Prosecution relied on one "star witness" who provided critical eye-witness identification.
 Yet this same witness was unable to identify Snow in photo books or during a line-up which occurred soon after the crime.
-It wasn’t until 1999, eight years later and after Snow’s arrest, that the "star witness" identified Snow upon seeing his photograph in a local newspaper.
-Only at the trial, 10 years after the fact, did the "star witness" speak of Snow’s eyes being "unforgettable", yet he had seen Jamie in numerous close up photos and the in person line-up not long after the incident occurred.
+It was not until 1999, eight years later and after Snow's arrest, that the "star witness" identified Snow upon seeing his photograph in a local newspaper.
+Only at the trial, 10 years after the fact, did the "star witness" speak of Snow's eyes being "unforgettable", yet he had seen Jamie in numerous close up photos and the in person line-up not long after the incident occurred.
 Approximately four years after conviction police radio tapes disclosed to Snow that "star witness" could not have seen what he testified to seeing.
 Snow has always maintained his innocence, and continues to do so.
 Snow is represented by Tara Thompson with The Exoneration Project.